sevahn/deconvolution/README.md

-# Code for Cell Types of Origin of the Cell Free Transcriptome
+# Cell Types of Origin of the Cell Free Transcriptome
+## Project Code

 For deconvolving your own cfRNA samples with Tabula Sapiens, check out the directory ```deconvolve_cfRNA_TSP```!